Police arrest man suspected of threatening Torrey Pines High

 San Diego Police Department Captain Daryl Hoover said they tracked down Matlak on the 3300 block of Fenelon Street in Point Loma around 1 p.m., after identifying him as the person suspected of threatening the school on social media.

 Matlak is a former student.
 He was arrested without incident and booked into San Diego County Central Jail on a felony criminal threats charge.
+SDPD said his threat was contained in an Instagram photo of a gun, and that Matlak expressed a desire to end his life and harm others.

+Torrey Pines principal Rob Coppo told parents in an email that the school will be open as usual on Friday, following the arrest.
+Counselors, school psychologists and mental health support providers will be on campus to serve students, the principal added.

-Torrey Pines High School’s principal announced that classes would be cancelled due to the security threat early Thursday morning.
+Coppo first announced that Thursday's classes were cancelled due to the security threat in an early morning notice to families.

-Principal Rob Coppo’s letter to parents stated, “Please keep your students home today 5/31/18.”
+His letter to parents stated, “Please keep your students home today 5/31/18.”
 He added all classes and school activities would be canceled after San Diego police alerted staff of a threat.

-Here’s the letter sent to parents at 6:38 a.m.
+Here's the full letter sent to parents at 6:38 a.m.
 Thursday:

 Dear Falcon Families,